jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 Build a Quiz App with HTML, CSS, and JavaScript to improve your Core Web Development

+> If you have questions, please ask them in the [Learn Build Teach Discord.](https://learnbuildteach.com/)

 Want to improve your **core Web Develoment skills**?
 Want to improve your knowledge of **HTML, CSS, and JavaScript**?
 In this course, you're going to learn how to build a Quiz application **without the assistance of libraries or frameworks**.
 Here are some of the topic we will cover!

 -   Save high scores in Local Storage